What is a group captive?

 • Minimum premium: $250,000

-Auto liability coverage enhancements include auto liability limit up to $2, million and a CA9948 endorsement to remove the auto liability pollution liability exclusion.
+Auto liability coverage enhancements include auto liability limit up to $2 million and a CA9948 endorsement to remove the auto liability pollution liability exclusion.
+Accepting good risks within a difficult insurance classification has long been the hallmark of the TRIP program.

 • Established: 1996